openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

 identifiers.
 The `xyz.openbmc_project.Software.ExtendedVersion` interface can be added to any `Software.Version` to express the versioning of the aggregation.

+In addition, the `xyz.openbmc_project.Software.MinimumVersion` interface can communicate the minimum software version that a component must have to operate.
+The minimum version check is an optional software feature of the item updater.

 ### Activation Progress

 The `xyz.openbmc_project.Software.ActivationProgress` interface is provided to